European Schools, American Schools: 12 Key Differences

 2. Freedom of student movement

-Somewhat related to the first point, students at both the elementary and secondary level can visit the loo without bureaucracy in Germany.
+Somewhat related to the first point, students at both the elementary and secondary level can visit the loo without bureaucracy in Europe.
 They are, of course, expected to return promptly and will get in trouble if they don’t, along the lines of having to write a “Strafarbeit” (i.e., “I will not linger in the loo” x 50), or at the secondary level having the infraction reflected in the class participation grade.

 Although I cannot speak for how every school handles restroom visits in U.S. schools, I can say I remember being allowed to use the facilities simply with verbal permission in the elementary school.
 Ironically, the older we got, the more tightly controlled restroom visits were; in junior and senior high there was no roaming the halls–for potty breaks or otherwise–without a signed “pass”